K3ithHack3tt/ecologi_assignment/README.md

 1. run `npx cypress run --spec "cypress/integration/ecologi_tests/*"` from the command line in the ecologi_assignment folder.
 This will start running the tests headlessly in electron browser.

+## Thoughts on the project
+- It was a pretty fun challenge to get to work with nextJS for the first time.
+- I made some changes to the app itself by adding some useful data-selectors to the elements.
+This is best practise when working with UI testing and just helps to get to elements easier and not have long css, xpath or other paths to an element.
+- I have left my test pretty well commented (massively over-commented really :D ) so you can see some of my tought process behind what I am thinking.
+I also left some comments on some things I might have done better if I had more time.